A Mosaic Data Science Case Study

 Therefore, forecast of future demand helps the hotel industry make key decisions in revenue management.
 One can assume a generally negative correlation between price and quantity of demand, and determining how this relationship applies to a given hotel property can inform decisions on room rates offered by that property.
 Obviously, the appropriateness of such decisions depends on the accuracy of demand forecasting.

 Mosaic needed to develop forecasts that outperformed the current analytics tool used by the hotel chain, providing the business with an accurate picture of demand.
 The first step was becoming familiar with traditional approaches to demand forecasting in the hotel industry.
-Typically, this type of problem is viewed from two angles: an historical time-series modeling approach and an advanced booking curve fitting approach.
+Typically, this type of problem is viewed from two angles: an historical time-series modeling approach and an advanced booking approach.
 The time-series approach models future demand day-by-day by using historical data to fit a parameterized model, and then extrapolating the model into the future.
-The booking curve approach uses the specific booking data for a given day to generate a curve that can be adjusted to account for current bookings on-hand.
+The advanced booking approach uses historic booking data for a given day to extrapolate future bookings given current bookings on-hand.
 After spinning up quickly on these approaches, the Mosaic data science consultants began to implement these analytical methods using an open-source toolset.

 Figure 1.
-Visualizes a common forecasting strategy in the hotel industry, the booking curves.
+Visualizes a common forecasting strategy in the hotel industry, using booking history to project future bookings.

-Mosaic was able to outperform the current analytical forecasting tool by 76.4%.
+Mosaic was able to outperform the current analytical forecasting tool across multiple properties and timeframes.
 Mosaic’s data scientists were able to achieve this result using open-source software, which could save the hotel chain significant licensing costs.
 Now, the hotel chain is able to allocate resources more effectively, leading to a number of downstream positive effects on metrics and bottom line net income.
 Not only are the business decision makers using data more efficiently, the analytics team at this hotel chain gets another highly visible project ‘win’, inspiring more confidence and more projects for the team.